Flock

 Eden Project edition

-Co-directed by Beth Emily richards (with Bryony Gillard and Scott Daniels)
+Co-directed by Beth Emily Richards (with Bryony Gillard and Scott Daniels)

 ‘Peepshow’, Subjectivity and Feminisms research group, University of the Arts London.